 You may download an application or call the Health Inspection Program's main line at 207-287-5671 for a hard copy.

 The application requires you to provide information about the business owner and the proposal.
-You must provide a copy of a water test if you use a well as a water supply, and a copy of your septic system's design if you are not on a public sewer; and provisions for food preparation and storage, a menu, and floor plan.
+You must provide a copy of a water test if you use a well as a water supply: Appendix C in the application for the Onsite Wastewater Disposal System if you are not on a public sewer; and provisions for food preparation and storage, a menu, and floor plan.

 How much does a license to operate a restaurant or other eating place cost?